prototypefund/Digital_Bargeld-docs/api-mint.rst

 Refreshing
 ------------------

-Refreshing creates `n` new coins from `m` old coins, where the sum of denominations of the new coins must be smaller than the sum of the old coins' denominations plus melting (refresh) and withdrawl fees charged by the mint.
+Refreshing creates `n` new coins from `m` old coins, where the sum of denominations of the new coins must be smaller than the sum of the old coins' denominations plus melting (refresh) and withdrawal fees charged by the mint.
 The refreshing API can be used by wallets to melt partially spent coins, making transactions with the freshly minted coins unlinkabe to previous transactions (by anyone except the wallet itself).

 However, the new coins are linkable from the private keys of all old coins using the /refresh/link request.
 While /refresh/link must be implemented by the mint to achieve certain security properties (taxability), wallets do not really ever need that part of the API during normal operation.